17 Delightful Things to Do in Bonn, Germany

 6) Visit Poppelsdorf Palace

 From the Old Town, wander over to the ochre-colored Poppelsdorf Palace.
-(Don’t you love the name?)
+(Donโt you just love the name?)

 One of the prettiest attractions in Bonn, it was the former home of prince-elector Joseph Clemens of Bavaria.

-The show-stopping Baroque palace is now part of the University of Bonn.
+The show-stopping Baroque palace is now part of the University of Bonn, housing its natural sciences collection.

-Classical music concerts are held outside on the lawns on summer evenings.
+In the summer months, classical music concerts are held outside on the lawns in the evenings.

 7) Eye the art at the Kunstmuseum Bonn